-A privacy breach is the disclosure/sharing/collection of personally identifiable information (PII) that is outside of the reason for its collection or use.
-This includes viewing PII for curiosity reasons, selling PII for payment (e.g. selling contact data), posting PII for malicious purposes, or data that has been hacked.
+A privacy breach is the disclosure/sharing/collection of personal information (PI) and/or personal health information (PHI) that is outside of the reason for its collection or use.
+This includes viewing for curiosity reasons, selling for payment (e.g. selling contact data), posting for malicious purposes, or data that has been hacked.

 What to do in case of a breach

-If you think there has been an improper use or disclosure of PII from HCAI, contact your organization’s privacy office and HCAIP’s Chief Privacy Officer (CPO) immediately.
+If you think there has been an improper use or disclosure of PI or PHI from HCAI, contact your organization’s privacy office and HCAIP’s Chief Privacy Officer (CPO) immediately.